simonwittber/AIPlanner/README.md

- uHTNP provides:
+ AIPlanner provides:
- - A C# DSL for defining a Hierarchial Task Network.
+ - A C# DSL for defining a Hierarchial Task Network or GOAP Tasks.
- - A planner which can use the network to create a plan.
+ - A BTN planner which can use the network to create a plan.
- - A GIAP planner which can use the primitive tasks in the netwrok to create a plan.
+ - A GOAP planner which can use the primitive tasks to create a plan.
  - A runner which will execute the plan.

 Define the BTN